Tymoteusz12/Hangman-Game/README.md

 Also I tried some Front-end, but it was a little bit to high level - I prefer coding on lower levels and closer to the machines\servers.

-I also think that making money from programming is also important.
+I also that money part behind programing is also important.
-I want to ensure stable and comfortable future for me.
-Programming is well paid job.
+I want to ensure stable and comfortable future for me or/and for my future family.
+No doubts that programming is well paid job.

 I must not hide, that Motorola Academy started to interest me.
 600 hours of programming knowledge from profesionals!